Bashby/mazeclient/README.md

 Navigate to `http://localhost:8080` in your browser.

-We use [parcel](https://parceljs.org/) during development for hot-relading.
+We use [parcel](https://parceljs.org/) during development for hot-reloading.

 # Building